 - Replace air filter elements, oil filter elements.

-- Obtain oil sample for quarterly analysis.
+- Obtain oil samples for quarterly analysis.

 - Control panel history, evaluate alarms and trips.

-- Inspect and clean intercooler / aftercooler tubes, replace all gaskets and seals.
+- Inspect and clean intercooler/aftercooler tubes, replace all gaskets and seals.

 - Driver motor bearing maintenance, grease couplings, check fastener torques.

-- Inspect and test inlet and unloading valves, grease linkage and bearings.
+- Inspect and test inlet and unloading valves, grease linkage, and bearings.